Skip to main content

 Any solution in the UK must enable artists to effectively and easily exercise their rights, and receive fair compensation for use of their work.

-The survey results indicate that there is significant concern amongst artists that unregulated AI would negatively impact their careers, future opportunities and copyright, and that the rapid development of the technology has created a skills shortage.
-The results show that a third of artists are using AI as a tool in their practice, or to assist with tasks related to their work – showing that AI will have a significant impact on what it means to be an artist in today’s world.
+• a third of artists are using AI as a tool in their practice, or to assist with tasks related to their work – showing that AI will have a significant impact on what it means to be an artist in today’s world

-Further, there is strong support for a licensing based solution to the challenges posed by AI.
+• there is strong support for a licensing based solution to the challenges posed by AI

 Supporting Creative Futures in Arts, Culture and AI

-As part of the AI Fringe 2025 DACS convened a panel exploring the potential impacts of AI models on creators and their IP rights.
+As part of the AI Fringe 2025, which coincided with the Paris AI Action Summit, DACS convened a critical panel exploring the potential impacts of AI models on creators and their IP rights.
+It delved into challenges and opportunities generative AI presents in creative sectors.

-The panel delved into the challenges and opportunities that Generative AI presents to the creative sectors.
-As AI technologies reshape the landscape of artistic production and intellectual property (IP), the session aimed to address how considered policy approaches can ensure sustainable growth while safeguarding the value of creative work
+As AI technologies reshape the landscape of artistic production and intellectual property (IP), the panel aimed to address how considered policy approaches can ensure sustainable growth while safeguarding the value of creative work.